Yichang Hubei, China Travel Guide

 Yichang city itself does not feature these in order to urban transport.

-When planning your daily movements, consider a combination of transport methods.
-Use public buses for general city travel, DiDi or taxis for convenience, and walking to discover specific neighborhoods at a leisurely pace.
+When planning your daily movements, consider a mixture of transport methods.
+Use public buses for general city travel, DiDi or taxis because they are convenient, and walking to discover specific neighborhoods at a leisurely pace.